tilt-dev/servantes/README.md

 Fix the error and move on.

 #### Startup Error
 Kubernetes Pods can get into `CrashLoopBackOff` when they can't startup, e.g. because they can't find a necessary resource file.
+Open `snack/main.go` and find the first `log.Fatal`; uncomment it and save.

+Tilt will rebuild, redeploy, and the pod will die.
+Tilt shows the CrashLoopBackOff in the UI.

+Fix the error and move on.

+#### Request Error
+In `snack/main.go`, uncomment the second `log.Fatal`.
+Tilt will rebuild and redeploy and show green.
+Now reload the front page, and you'll see most of the page load but with one error.
+Tilt's HUD should show you the dying service.

+Fix the error and move on.

 ### Interactive Onboarding
 Tilt's onboarding is nifty because you can do it interactively, as described in our [Tutorial](https://docs.tilt.build/tutorial.html).
 Instead of writing your config first then running Tilt, Tilt watches your config and updates itself as you configure it.